 - by hosting Advent activities,

 - reaching out into the community, and

 Don’t miss the opportunities to introduce people to Christ this Christmas.

-Your church can make an eternal difference in the life of your visitors, if you can help them come back on a regular basis.
+Your church can make an eternal difference in the life of your visitors — if you can help them come back on a regular basis.

-Several of you are already rehearsing your Christmas musicals, setting dates for your parties, and getting the ball rolling on your community service projects during December.
+In a normal November/December timeframe, several of you are already rehearsing your Christmas musicals, setting dates for your parties, and getting the ball rolling on your community service projects during December.

-If you haven’t started, now is the time to begin planning your events to reach the first time visitor who will come this time of year.
+If you haven’t started, now is the time to begin planning your events to reach the first-time visitor who will come this time of year.

-Are you ready for a Christmas increase in First time church visitors?
+Are you ready for a Christmas increase in first-time church visitors?

 A study in the late 1990s showed that three out of four Americans attend church some time during Christmas, and almost 30 percent attend church more frequently during the holidays.

 - family members from out of town,